welle/SF-Libraries/readme.md

 An easy-to-digest collections of components for Salesforce.

-Each directory contain a component or a collection of components with a Readme and a source.zip containing the source of the current component.

 See also Gists for ideas and practices:

 - Improve Lightning Component performance https://gist.github.com/welle/f0e495a42dd166b7c35422da5c4928aa